Out of the Desert

 I accepted the Lord as my Savior about the age of 8.
 And though I can assure you a great peace enveloped me at that time and there have been a variety of seasons in my life, I have often not felt truly close to the Lord, I have doubted my salvation, and I struggled to feel His deep love for me personally.
 I have been especially sensitive to this in the past couple of years and have strongly felt the Holy Spirit guiding me on my search for the missing pieces – primarily, “Lord, would You teach me to pray, help me to feel your love, and give me a burden for the lost?”

-As I stated in my last article, God did make one small prayer “connexion” for me last fall.
-It was a good beginning and I understood more my need to pray but I was still seeking how to really pray.
-Suffice it to say, my search left me feeling stuck and could hardly wait for Prayer ConneXion.
+As I stated in my last article, God did make one small prayer “connexion” for me in the Fall of 2015.
+It was a good beginning and I understood more my need to pray, but I was still seeking how to really pray.
+Suffice it to say, my search left me feeling stuck and could hardly wait for Prayer ConneXion (2016).

 First, I attended “How to Hear God in Prayer” by Calvin and Julie Tadema.
 You know what I learned?
 God does speak to me!
 I knew He must but I truly did not know for certain that He really did.
 You see, I’m a visual learner by nature and that’s how God’s been speaking to me.
 I was always taught that I had to clear my mind in prayer and thought the pictures and words I saw were distractions.
 It seems so simplistic now, but I really did not know that prayer was so much more than the little box I (and others) had painted it to be.
 Pardon the expression, but it’s somewhat like the Tardis – bigger on the inside.
 It is so much more than I ever knew!